WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 Each version of this document describes a checkpoint of
-{{?I-D.yasskin-http-origin-signed-responses}} that can be implemented in sync by clients, intermediates, and authors.
+{{?I-D.yasskin-http-origin-signed-responses}} that can be implemented in sync by clients, intermediates, and publishers.
 It defines a technique to detect which version each party has implemented so that mismatches can be detected up-front.

 # Terminology

-Author
+Publisher
 : The entity that controls the server for a particular origin {{?RFC6454}}.
-The author can get a CA to issue certificates for their private keys and can run a TLS server for their origin.
+The publisher can get a CA to issue certificates for their private keys and can run a TLS server for their origin.

 Exchange (noun)